restpose/restpose/docs/collections.rst

    These can can be applied to parts of a document for tasks such as identifying the language of a piece of text.

-A set of *Category Hierarchies*
+A set of *Taxonomies*

-   Fields in documents can be attached to categories.
+   Collections contain a named set of taxonomies, each of which contains a set of categories.
+The schema can associate fields with taxonomies.
 Searches can then efficiently match all items in a given category, or in the children of a given category.

 A set of *Orderings*
    Documents in the collection, or a subset of documents in the collection,